Omiodes maculicostalis

-Omiodes maculicostalis is a species of moth in the family Crambidae described by George Hampson in 1893 from Srilanka.It is present in Srilanka and India.
+Omiodes maculicostalis is a species of moth in the family Crambidae described by George Hampson in 1893 from Sri Lanka.
+It is present in Sri Lanka and India.

 Description

 size 24mm.
 "Smoky black with a slight purple tinge; palpi below, thorax, and legs white.
 Fore wing with curved antemedial line; a post- medial white spot on costa; both wings with discocellular black spot and a postmedial line sinuous from costa to vein 2, then retracted to below end of cell, and on hind wing oblique to near anal angle; cilin tipped with white towards outer angle of fore wing and anal angle of hind wing.
 Underside greyish."